FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 * Click the `save` icon on the top right.
 * Go back to `users`.
 * Select `manage` under the `action` tab for your new user.
 * Select `add registration`.
-In the dropdown menu, select `React Auth`.
+* In the dropdown menu, select `React Auth`.
 If you don't see it, double check that you remembered to push `save` when you created your application.
+* Click `save`.

 Well done!
 You now have at least one user that is linked to your `React Auth` app.
 Not bad for your app being in development.

 ## Create the ReactUI

 ### Set up the Project Folders and Configuration